-Buying a reconditioned industrial paper cutter over a new one is for most businesses a win-win proposition: your shop saves money while still getting a reliable machine that will last for years.
+Buying a reconditioned industrial guillotine machine over a new one is for most businesses a win-win proposition: your shop saves money while still getting a reliable machine that will last for years.
 But it requires doing a little homework first.
 We’ll try to help by answering the most common questions about these cutting machines: What exactly consitutes a “rebuilt” paper cutter and what does the process involve?
 What are the limitations of a reconditioned paper cutter?
 Is warranty an option?

 During the reconditioning process, new cut and clamp controls that meet current ANSI safety requirements may be added, bringing just about any legacy machine up to modern standards.
 Computerized backgauge controls greatly improve productivity and ensure the paper cutter will perform for many more years to come.